tflowdev/the-flow/examples/llm_base_model_dequantization/README.md

 ## Running the example script

 The example `phi_2_dequantization.py` shows how you how you can quantize and then dequantized Phi-2.
-This process can be repeated for any other base model supported by Ludwig that is quantized using 4 bits nf4 bitsandbytes quantization.
+This process can be repeated for any other base model supported by The Flow that is quantized using 4 bits nf4 bitsandbytes quantization.
 You will need a GPU to run the script successfully.

 Beneath the surface, this script: